mikeshng/argo-workflow-multicluster/README.md

 ![multi-cluster](assets/multicluster.png)

-There are two controllers in this project.
+There are three controllers in this project.

 - Workflow Placement controller watches the Workflow CR and evaluate the [Placement](https://open-cluster-management.io/concepts/placement/) decision then annotates the Workflow with the remote cluster target.
 - Workflow ManifestWork controller watches the Workflow CR with the remote cluster target and create [ManifestWork](https://open-cluster-management.io/concepts/manifestwork/) CR which will propgate the Workflow to the intended remote cluster.
+- Workflow Status controller that updates the Workflow CR status on the hub cluster with the remote cluster's Workflow's execution results.

 See the [Workflow example](example/hello-world.yaml) for the required label and annotation.

 ## Dependencies
 - The Open Cluster Management (OCM) multi-cluster environment needs to be setup.
-See [OCM website](https://open-cluster-management.io/) on how to setup the environment.
+See the [OCM website](https://open-cluster-management.io/) on how to setup the environment.
 - In this multicluster model, OCM will provide the cluster inventory and ability to deliver workload to the remote/managed clusters.
 - The remote/managed clusters need to have Argo Workflow installed.